kevinkim101/financial_stock_data_modelling/README.md

 Slope Trend Strategy
 ---
-This is a little strategy that I made up, just for demonstration purposes.
+This is a little strategy that I made up for demonstration purposes.
 This strategy is not backtested and would likely perform fairly poorly in practice.
 Broadly this strategy could be classified under mean reversion as it sells when the price is up, and buys when the price is down.

 The strategy uses a time window of the three slopes of t-2 to t-1 and t-1 to t and t to t+1 if slope(t,t+1) > slope(t-1,t) > slope(t-2,t-1) we are in a strong uptrend if slope(t,t+1) < slope(t-1,t) < slope(t-2,t-1) we are in a strong downtrend
-if other then we are in a period of consolidation
+if other case then we are in a period of consolidation so we do nothing

 So if the price increased the day before, and the price increased today, and we predict the price is going to increase tomorrow, then we should sell.
 On the other hand, if the price went down the day before, went down today, and we predict it will go down tomorrow, we should buy.